NutriGuild/EATWELL/README.md

 <details>
   <summary><h4> 💧 Water Intake Tracking </h4></summary>

-        • The software can track the user's water intake and remind them to drink water throughout the day.
+        • The software can track the user's water intake and remind them to drink water throughout the .
         • This feature allows user to track their daily water intake.
 Once the daily quota was met, a promt will be displayed as well as a short info about excessive water intake.
 Otherwise, a reminder will prompt to complete the daily water intake.

 </details>